freddyaboulton/gradio-tools/README.md

 4. StableDiffusionPromptGeneratorTool - Use this tool to improve a prompt for stable diffusion and other image generators based on this [HuggingFace Space](https://huggingface.co/spaces/microsoft/Promptist)
 5. TextToVideoTool - A tool for creating short videos from text.
 Based on this [HuggingFace Space](https://huggingface.co/spaces/damo-vilab/modelscope-text-to-video-synthesis)
 6. WhisperAudioTranscriptionTool - A tool for transcribing audio with Whisper.
 Based on this [HuggingFace Space](https://huggingface.co/spaces/abidlabs/whisper)
 7. ClipInterrogatorTool - A tool for reverse engineering a prompt from a source image.
-Based on this [HuggingFace Space](https://huggingface.co/spaces/pharma/CLIP-Interrogator")
+Based on this [HuggingFace Space](https://huggingface.co/spaces/pharma/CLIP-Interrogator)
+8. DocQueryDocumentAnsweringTool - A tool for answering questions about a document from the from the image of the document.
+Based on this [HuggingFace Space](https://huggingface.co/spaces/abidlabs/docquery)

 We welcome more contributions!